 Send YouTube Viewers to your website, and vice versa

 A successful YouTube channel doesn't do you much good if it's not actually driving people to your website.
 Encourage YouTube viewers to visit your site—include a link in the description and in your profile.
 You can even add it to the end of your video too.
 Then, do the opposite and send your website visitors to YouTube to bring up those subscriber numbers.
-Put a YouTube button on your website and share your videos in your blog.
+Put a YouTube button on your website and share your videos on your blog.

 YouTube is both a social media platform and a search engine.
 And for the latter, you'll want to include optimized keywords.
 Use the Google Adwords tool to identify relevant keywords that have a high search number, but low or medium competition.
-Use your keywords in the title, tags and description of your YouTube video.
+Use your keywords in the title, tags, and description of your YouTube video.
 Embedding that video on your website will help your website's SEO as well.

 Continue the relationship

-Congratulations, someone just watched through your entire video.
+Congratulations, someone just watched your entire video.
 Now what?
 Don't just leave it at the video—continue the relationship by adding a call to action at the end of each one.
 Invite them to visit your website, subscribe to your channel, or like your Facebook page.
 To drive sales from YouTube, you have to encourage the viewer to go one step further, whether it's viewing your website or subscribing to your blog.
 YouTube is an excellent tool—but if you're not implementing YouTube strategies that drive your website sales, you're just wasting time and resources.
 YouTube videos need to be content-based first.
 Use the platform to develop a relationship by putting a face to your business across all your videos, then continue that relationship by including a call to action.
 Don't forget to send YouTube visitors to your website and use SEO keywords as well.
 Used with a combination of other social media tools, YouTube can be an important element to increasing sales.